andrevaccaro/Project-Analyze-International-Debt-Statistics/README.md

 📊 Structure of the international_debt Table
 The dataset contains the following fields:

-Column	Definition	Data Type
-country_name	Name of the country	varchar country_code	Code representing the country	varchar indicator_name	Description of the debt indicator	varchar indicator_code	Code representing the debt indicator	varchar debt	Value of the debt indicator for the given country (USD)	float 🛠 Methodology
+The dataset consists of five key columns:

+country_name: This column contains the name of the country associated with the debt data.

+country_code: A unique code representing each country in the dataset.

+indicator_name: A description of the debt indicator, detailing the type of debt recorded.

+indicator_code: A unique code that corresponds to the specific debt indicator mentioned.

+debt: The value of the debt indicator for the given country, represented in current U.S. dollars (USD).

+🛠 Methodology
 SQL queries are used to answer the proposed questions, allowing for a precise analysis of global debt and its economic impact.